-This white paper provides a roadmap of the legal landscape for micromobility products (bicycles, electric bicycles, scooters, mopeds and hoverboards) which overlays the technical issues explored during the US Consumer Product Safety Commission's September 15, 2020 Micromobility Product Forum on technical and engineering aspects for safety of micromobility products.
+This white paper provides a roadmap of the legal landscape for micromobility products (bicycles, electric bicycles, scooters, mopeds and hoverboards) which overlays the technical issues explored beginning at the U.S. Consumer Product Safety Commission's September 15, 2020 Micromobility Product Forum on technical and engineering aspects for safety of micromobility products.

 Rideshare bicycles and scooters have become increasingly ubiquitous in cities across the United States over the past few years.
 While many rideshare bicycles are conventional, others feature motorized pedal-assist technology and are commonly referred to as "electric bicycles" or "e-bikes."
 As for scooters, electric versions are offered to consumers by rapidly growing micromobility companies.
-Competition in the industry, as well as the need for socially distant commuting options are driving innovation, resulting in rapid changes in style and type of micromobility products.
+Competition in the industry driving innovation, resulting in rapid changes in style and type of micromobility products.
 Given the increasing popularity and expansion of these vehicles across the country, it is important to understand the regulatory landscape that ensures the safety of these products.